Hong Kong braces for clearance of final Occupy protest zones

 On Tuesday, the site remained quiet, filled mainly with visitors taking photographs.
 Some tents carrying supplies and other stockpiles of food and medication were moved, but some protesters said they wouldn't back down.

-"This station and the volunteers are forming a defence line," said Mani Chan, who was helping man a supply station.
+"This station and the volunteers are forming a defense line," said Mani Chan, who was helping man a supply station.
 "We’re going to stay anyway."

-Clashes between protesters and police escalated in recent weeks after the clearance of another major protest site in the working-class district of Mong Kok district, on the Kowloon side of Hong Kong harbour.
+Clashes between protesters and police escalated in recent weeks after the clearance of another major protest site in the working-class district of Mong Kok district, on the Kowloon side of Hong Kong harbor.

 One man was jailed for six months on Monday for threatening to burn Mong Kok demonstrators with paint thinner, local media said on Monday.